 Invincibles - The Arsenal team that won the 2003-04 Premier League without losing a single match.
 Went 49 straight league matches in a row without losing overall.

 Woolwich - The southeast London borough where the Royal Woolwich Arsenal formed their football team and joined the football league in 1886.

-Arsenal Players alternate names
+Arsenal players' (and departed favorites') alternate names

 Coq - Francis Coquelin.

 Dench - Emmanuel Frimpong; also his favorite word, which makes no sense.

 The Greatest Striker That Ever Lived, TGSTEL - Nicklas Bendtner, who once broke the scale on a "psychological confidence exam", some might say without warrant.